SIERRA de LOJA.

 Little Grebe (Zapullín Común / Tachybaptus ruficollis).

-During the sea watch 3 Peregrine Falcons (Halcón Peregrino / Falco peregrinus) were seen to take a Hoopoe (Abubilla / Upupa epops) out over the sea, the adult making the kill and passing it to one of the younger birds.
+During the sea watch, 3 Peregrine Falcons (Halcón Peregrino / Falco peregrinus) were seen to take a Eurasian Hoopoe (Abubilla / Upupa epops) out over the sea, the adult making the kill and passing it to one of the younger birds.

 We later popped quickly in at the port where large numbers (200+) Audouin's Gulls were roosting on the dock areas along with Black-headed (Gaviota Reidora / Lanus ridibundus) and Yellow-legged Gulls.

-We then made our way to the wetland of Charca de Suárez a little further along the coast.
-We went into the normal hides but then bumped into one of the wardens and he told us that there was someone in the photographic hide and if we wanted we could go and join him.
+We then made our way to the wetland of Charca de Suárez a little further along the coast, we went into the normal hides but then bumped into one of the wardens, he told us that there was someone in the photographic hide and if we wanted we could go and join him.

 Grey Heron (Garza Real / Ardea cinerea).